tcalmant/ipopo/docs/foreword.md

 with release 0.5.5.

 On March 2015, release 0.6 dropped support for Python 2.6.
-Since then, the development slowed down as the core framework is considered stable.
+Since then, the development slowed down as the core framework reached a stable state.

-iPOPO 1.0 was released in January 2020, after a long period without updates nor user requests since 2018.
-It was therefore considered mature enough to step up.
+After a long period without updates nor user requests since 2018, iPOPO was considered mature enough to earn its new major version: iPOPO 1.0 was released in January 2020

 An iPOPO 2.0 branch was started contributors in 2020, trying to bring an asynchronous approach to the framework.
 The branch stalled as the requirement